 - Revocation or suspension of any professional license

 Furthermore, your contempt of court can be seen by any judges presiding over future cases that involve you.
 This could damage your credibility with the court.
 Another thing that could cause potential damage is the fact that criminal contempt shows on any background checks done, whereas civil contempt may not.
+Nowadays, you can go to sites like lookupinmate to search information about a person’s criminal record.

 Being found in contempt of court is a serious matter that can have possible repercussions thereafter.
 Being aware of what is acceptable behauvior and knowing how to conduct yourself within the court system is vital.
 This is to ensure that you do not bring yourself into disrepute and to avoid any legal action because of it.
 Failure to do so could mean that you need our advice a lot sooner.